rudolfo-felix/Amazeme/README.md

 # Amazeme
-Advanced path algorithm program that solve some puzzles (2018)
+Advanced path algorithm program that solves some puzzles

 # To compile
 Use makefile

 # Comments
 Portuguese

+# 23/05/2018